Q&A

 No. Untamed Feast dried wild mushrooms must be reconstituted and then cooked.
 Cooking is an alchemy, breaking down hard to digest materials and unlocking the flavor of the mushrooms.
 There are a few exceptions to this rule, like porcini, that are excellent raw, in small amounts, when just out of the ground.

-These are not common allergies but some people do have them.
-If you are allergy prone or have a concern about this, eat only a small amount to begin with to see if they agree with you.
-If you are allergic to a store bought mushroom it does not mean that you are allergic to wild mushrooms.
-If you are allergic to shellfish it does not mean that you are allergic to seaweed.
+It is not a common allergy, but it does exist.
+If you are allergy-prone or have a concern about this, eat only a small amount to begin with to see if they agree with you.
+If you are allergic to one type of mushroom, it does not mean you are allergic to all mushrooms.
 The ingredients we harvest are safe for the majority of people and are served in restaurants all over the world.

 Wild mushrooms are hard to find and hard to get.
 It takes a great deal of resources to predict and prepare for each upcoming season.
 It is expensive, time consuming, and labour intensive to gather, dry, and process high quality wild ingredients within the short harvest season.
 Harsh weather, bugs, isolation, access, and wildlife are just some of the elements at play in a wild harvest.
 Since these mushrooms cannot be farmed, mother nature’s generosity and good luck are major factors in every harvest cycle.
 We can’t simply plant more.